 Santa Barbara, California.

-Though I was born and raised under the bright Californian sun, the last decade of my life has often seen me traveling to the rugged lands of northern Europe, where I’m inspired by the mixture of landscape, weather, history, and culture.
-In early 2015, after years of effort, I was finally able to move to the mountains of southern Germany where I can focus better on my long term photography projects across Europe, and more importantly, finally learn how to ski properly.
-Now with an endless array of mountains now just outside my doorstep, I’ll be kept busy discovering the hidden secrets of my new neighborhood.
+Though I was born and raised under the bright Californian sun, the last decade of my life has often seen me traveling to the cold lands of northern Europe, where I’m inspired by the mixture of landscape, weather, history, and culture.
+Since March 2016 I have lived full time on Lofoten.

 Beyond photography, writing about the places I visit has taken a greater role in my life, with two guidebooks to Norway’s Lofoten Islands and several magazine articles.
 Though I never thought I would be a writer, it seems to be a complimentary pursuit alongside my long term photographic projects.